PubInv/unscrew-propeller/README.md

 # Possibility of use as a Turbine

-Christina Cole @Christinacole suggested something I had not thought of---the possibility that this could be reversed to create a generator.
+[Christina Cole](https://github.com/christinacole)  suggested something I had not thought of---the possibility that this could be reversed to create a generator.
 This is strange because it is not clear which way it would spin.
 I thank her for this idea and it is definitely worth exploring.